-- Purpose: To include "hamlet" type development scattered throughout the unincorporated areas of Waupaca County such as Readfield, Rural, Royalton, Symco, etc. - Primary Goal: To recognize the features of "hamlet" areas and plan for their possible expansion and overall influence on neighboring land uses. - Preferred Density: Densities and lot sizes should be allowed to vary to accommodate new development opportunities, but the five acre minimum lot size will continue to apply. - Preferred Use: Future uses within the RCM should be compatible with the existing mix of uses within each respective RCM area.
-Future development within the RCM should focus on re-development of existing parcels and on expansion of mixed-use areas on vacant land adjacent to existing development. - Discouraged Uses: Non-agricultural, high water users should be discouraged and directed toward incorporated areas (cities, villages) where public sanitary sewer and water service exist.
+• Purpose: To include "hamlet" type development scattered throughout the unincorporated areas of Waupaca County such as Readfield, Rural, Royalton, Symco, etc.

+- Primary Goal: To recognize the features of "hamlet" areas and plan for their possible expansion and overall influence on neighboring land uses. - Preferred Density: Densities and lot sizes should be allowed to vary to accommodate new development opportunities. - Preferred Use: Future uses within the RCM should be compatible with the existing mix of uses within each respective RCM area.
+Future development within the RCM should focus on in-fill development or on vacant land adjacent existing development. - Discouraged Uses: Non-agricultural, high water users should be discouraged and directed toward incorporated areas (cities, villages) where public sanitary sewer and water service exist.